 Manganese is a mineral that occurs naturally in rocks and soil.
 In lakes, manganese is usually in particulate form.
 When the dissolved oxygen levels decrease, manganese can convert from an insoluble form to soluble ions.
 A manganese concentration of 0.05 mg/L can cause color and staining problems.
-Because manganese levels are not known for Twin Island Lake, future water sampling should include measurement of this parameter.
+Manganese was analyzed on 8/21/1979 with a value of 0.07 mg/L.